Can’t Upload Photos to Facebook: ‘Something Went Wrong’ Error

 Okay look, I’ve been dunking on Facebook’s crappy error messages this whole time.
 But occasionally – and I mean VERY occasionally – the upload failure is actually because you did something wrong.

-Facebook has limits: 15 MB for photos, 4 GB for videos.
+Your Photo Is Absolutely Massive – Facebook has limits: 15 MB for photos, 4 GB for videos.
 And here’s the annoying part – they don’t always tell you when you exceed these limits.
 You just get “something went wrong” like it’s some big mystery.
+I once tried uploading a photo straight from my DSLR camera – thing was 28 MB because I shoot in RAW like an idiot.
+Facebook looked at it and basically said “lol no” without explaining why.

+Your Browser Is Hoarding Digital Garbage – Your browser cache can get so corrupted that Facebook just stops working properly.
 Clearing cache takes literally 30 seconds and fixes SO many problems.
-In Chrome: Settings → Privacy → Clear browsing data → check “Cookies” and “Cached images” → boom, done.
-Other browsers have basically the same process.
+In Chrome: Settings → Privacy → Clear browsing data → check “Cookies” and “Cached images” → done.

+The Facebook App Is Living Its Worst Life – If you’re on mobile and the Facebook app is acting up, there’s a decent chance it’s just… old and buggy.
 Check the App Store or Play Store right now.
 See if there’s an update.
-If yes, install it before trying anything else.
-Seriously, do it first!
+If yes, install it before trying anything else!

 The Sneaky Problems Nobody Thinks About

-This one blew my mind when I discovered it.
-If you edit photos in certain programs – especially older versions of Photoshop or iPhoto – the files can get corrupted in ways you can’t see but Facebook absolutely HATES.
+Photoshop Is Secretly Sabotaging You – If you edit photos in certain programs – especially older versions of Photoshop or iPhoto – the files can get corrupted in ways you can’t see but Facebook absolutely HATES.
+The fix?
+Open the photo in something basic like Paint (Windows) or Preview (Mac), don’t change anything, just save it as a new file.
+This strips out the problematic metadata.

-Get this – Facebook is picky about filenames.
-If your photo is called something like “vacation_photo+2024!.jpg” with symbols like +, %, or even underscores, Facebook might reject it.
+Your Filename Has Illegal Characters – Facebook is picky about filenames.
+If your photo is called something like “vacation_photo+2027!.jpg” with symbols like +, %, or even underscores, Facebook might reject it.
+Just rename your file to something simple like “vacation-2027.jpg” using only letters, numbers, dashes, and spaces.

 Facebook’s Servers Are Actually Down